Hello everyone!

 anything that can be converted to a string.

-return 0 in C/C++.
+system, similar to return in C/C++.

 Variables and Input